Home Blog

 6. Re-tape the back seam shut.

-7. Stuff the form with polyester filling or foam to maintain its shape.
+7. Stuff the form with polyester, foam, cotton or lambs wool to maintain its shape.
+(You might want to mix stuffing types).

 8. Insert a hanger or PVC pipe for structure.